-Your spine has many nerves, muscles and ligaments that serve as connections to areas throughout your body, so keeping your back in top condition is one of the best things you can do for both your back and your overall health.
+Your spine has many nerves, muscles, and ligaments that serve as connections to areas throughout your body, so keeping your back in top condition is one of the best things you can do for both your back and your overall health.

-Let your spine really rest while sleeping
+- Let your spine really rest while sleeping.

-A large part of the decision of what type of mattress and pillow to use is based on personal preference.
+A large part of the decision about what type of mattress and pillow to use is based on personal preference.
 As long as the basis for the choice includes ensuring that the correct support and sleeping position will be attained, any of the many available types of mattress can be helpful.

 Many people love a good massage to relax their muscles and relieve stress.
-Therapeutic massages not only improve flexibility and decrease tension; they can also improve blood flow and increase the level of endorphins in your bloodstream, which is a chemical in the body that makes us feel good.
+Therapeutic massages not only improve flexibility and decrease tension, they can also improve blood flow and increase the level of endorphins in your bloodstream, which is a chemical in the body that makes us feel good.

-The discs in your lower spine are loaded three times more while sitting than standing, so long periods of sitting can often create or aggravate a painful back condition.
+The discs in your lower spine are loaded 3-times more while sitting than standing, so long periods of sitting can often create or aggravate a painful back condition.
 Moreover, when sitting in an office chair, many people slouch and lean forward, and this poor posture usually leads to muscle tension and pain in the lower back and legs (e.g. sciatica).

-The topics discussed here are simple ways to help your spine and back stay in alignment and maintain a stronger, healthier you.
+The topics covered here are simple ways to help your spine and back stay in alignment and maintain a stronger, healthier you.
 Even if you are in very bad pain and are undergoing extensive medical treatments, we encourage you to still try to remember the simple things you can do for your back to help it heal and get stronger and healthier over time.